adlee116/StarlingSaver/README.md

 Username: adlee116@mail.com
 Password: Qwerty123!
 Please update the token using the variable 'sessionsToken' in the TokenInterceptor class.
 This was done to bypass the need for the auth implementation
+2. Please ensure you run in debug, as it will allow you to see chuck.
+Giving you a view of all requests.

 ## Architecture
 Language: Kotlin